Adams-yiyue-zhu/Adams-Yiyue-zhu.github.io/_pages/about.md

 Adams Y. Zhu
 ======
-Adams Y. Zhu is a first-year graduate student pursuing his Master's degree at the University of Maryland, College Park.
-His current research interests span a variety of fields, including the theory of deep learning, compressive sensing, online learning, and reinforcement learning theory.
+Welcome to my personal website!
+My name is Adams Y. Zhu, and I am a first-year graduate student pursuing a Master's degree at the University of Maryland, College Park.
+My academic interests are quite diverse, but currently, I am focused on exploring the intricacies of deep learning theory, compressive sensing, online learning, and reinforcement learning theory.

-In addition to his academic pursuits, Adams has a deep passion for both mathematics and history.
-Feel free to reach out if you share similar interests.
-He is also a critic of Confucianism, particularly for the gender discrimination he believes it perpetuates.
+But my curiosity doesn't stop at academics.
+I also have a profound love for mathematics and history.
+If you share similar interests or would like to discuss any of these topics, I invite you to reach out.
+Let's connect!

+A quick personal note: Although I originally come from Shandong Province, China—the cradle of Confucianism—I find myself critical of this ancient philosophy, particularly for the gender discrimination I believe it perpetuates.

 A data-driven personal website
 ======